tinko26/ao/docs/api/src/ao_sys/ao_alloc_1.h.md

 };
 ```

+This type represents a pool.
 It consists of the following members.

 | `allocated` | The current number of allocated bytes. |
 | `allocated_max` | The maximum number of allocated bytes. |